predictable-labs/ryumem/README.md

 **Bi-temporal Knowledge Graph Memory System**

-Ryumem is a memory system inspired by the Zep paper, combining the best of mem0 and graphiti, using ryugraph as the graph database layer.
+Ryumem is a production-ready memory system for building intelligent agents with persistent, queryable memory using a bi-temporal knowledge graph architecture.

 ## Features

 ✨ **Key Capabilities**:
 - 📝 **Episode-first ingestion** - Every piece of information starts as an episode
-- 🧠 **Automatic entity & relationship extraction** - Powered by GPT-4
+- 🧠 **Automatic entity & relationship extraction** - Powered by LLM (OpenAI, Gemini, Ollama, or LiteLLM)
 - ⏰ **Bi-temporal data model** - Track when facts were valid and when they were recorded
 - 🔍 **Advanced hybrid retrieval** - Combines semantic search, BM25 keyword search, and graph traversal
 - ⏱️ **Temporal decay scoring** - Recent facts automatically score higher with configurable decay